 Vitamin B6:

-Most people consider vitamin A to be the only factor in eye health and prevention of eye diseases; However, vitamin B6 also helps prevent eye diseases such as macular degeneration caused by aging; it is affected.
+Most people consider vitamin A to be the only factor in eye health and the prevention of eye diseases.
+However, vitamin B6 also helps prevent eye diseases such as macular degeneration caused by ageing.

-A balanced diet provides the vitamins your body needs; Because without their presence in food, the health and balance of the body organs become unstable, and vital functions are disrupted and complications occur, which sometimes lead to death.
+A balanced diet provides the vitamins your body needs because, without their presence in food, the health and balance of the body organs become unstable, vital functions are disrupted, and complications occur, which sometimes lead to death.